 Medical Aspects of Lightning

-Immediate symptoms of Lightning Injury: Most victims experience only some of the symptoms below.
+Most survivors experience only some of the symptoms below:

 - Slower reaction time

-- Irritability and embarrasment because they can't remember people, job responsibilities and key information
+- Irritability and embarrassment because they can't remember people, job responsibilities and key information

 - Difficulty carrying on a conversation